 About my work...

-I’m not going to tell you what it’s “about.”
-You have to make up your own mind.
-People have looked at my work and have said “it’s just a map!” or “it’s a dog” or whatever.
+These same people have looked at my work and have said to me “it’s just a map!” or “it’s a dog” or whatever.
 Sometimes they look at me like I’m supposed to reward them and say “Oh you got it!
 You figured me out!”

 Abstract work is not easily quantifiable.
-From an academic standpoint it can be about color, form and composition and other elements and directives of academic study.
-In the art industry where people are actually buying and selling art, it may be more about individual subjectivity, emotion and personality.
-Subjectively it is about how we feel when we are around it, looking at it, living with it in our house, apartment or office.
+From an academic standpoint, it can be about color, form and composition and other elements or directives of academic study.
+In the art industry where people are actually buying and selling art, it may just be about a client's individual subjectivity, emotion, or personality.

 I strive to be original.
-As an abstract painter my work should say “that’s a Schmidt” without words.
-My paintings are like onions or people.
-My people.
-Layer after layer.
+As a painter, my work should say “that’s a Schmidt."
+That's it.

 firstname.lastname@example.org . #thejschmidt